Table of Contents

 Study 1: Effectiveness of Narrow-Band Red Light Therapy (660 nm) in Treating Allergic Rhinitis and Nasal Polyposis.

-The objective of this study was to evaluate the effectiveness of low-energy, narrow-band red light therapy in relieving symptoms in the nose of patients with allergic rhinitis and nasal polyposis.
+Objective: This study evaluated the effectiveness of low-energy, narrow-band red light therapy in relieving nasal symptoms in patients with allergic rhinitis and nasal polyposis.
+[1]

-72% of the group with allergic rhinitis improved symptomatically, and 70% had objective improvement by endoscopic assessment.
-In comparison, 24% of the placebo group reported improvement, but only 3% had any endoscopic change.
+Results: 72% of the group with allergic rhinitis improved symptomatically.
+In comparison, only 24% of the placebo group reported improvement.
 Clinical improvement was not seen in patients with nasal polyposis.

-Narrow-band red light at 660 nm seems to be a beneficial treatment for allergic rhinitis in patients who do not have polyps or chronic sinusitis.
-Patient suitability should be ascertained by endoscopic assessment.
+Conclusion: Narrow-band red light at 660 nm seems to be a beneficial treatment for allergic rhinitis in patients who do not have polyps or chronic sinusitis.

-Study 2: Short-Term Effects of Red Light Rhinophototherapy (RLRPT) on Nasal Patency and Rhinitis Symptoms in Allergic Rhinitis Patients.
+Study 2: Short-Term Effects of Red Light Rhinophototherapy (RLRPT) on Nasal Patency and Rhinitis Symptoms.

-To determine the short and immediate effect of red light rhinophototherapy (RLRPT) on nasal patency and symptoms of rhinitis in patients with allergic rhinitis.
+Objective: To determine the short-term effect of RLRPT on nasal patency and rhinitis symptoms in patients with allergic rhinitis.
+[2]

-While RLRPT had provided temporary relief of symptoms, particularly significant nasal congestion, it was unable to achieve a marked objective improvement in overall nasal airflow or patency.
+Conclusion: While RLRPT provided temporary symptom relief, particularly for nasal congestion, it was unable to achieve a marked objective improvement in overall nasal airflow.

 Choosing the Right Red Light Therapy Device for Nasal Health